containerize-com/Products/en/security-testing-tools/whatweb/installation.md

     bundle install

-WhatWeb should be installed in your local folder
+WhatWeb penetration testing framework should be installed in your local folder

     ./whatweb --version